soleng2018/hol/sa_demo_kit/README.md

-# SA_Demo_Kit - Dynamic WAN Configuration
+# sa_demo_kit - Dynamic WAN Configuration

 ## Overview

-🚀The **SA_Demo_Kit** contains scripts for setting up and managing dynamic WAN configurations with support for 1, 2, or 4 uplink interfaces.
+🚀 The **sa_demo_kit** contains scripts for setting up and managing dynamic WAN configurations with support for 1, 2, or 4 uplink interfaces.
 This demo kit provides automated network configuration using FRR (Free Range Routing), DHCP, and RADIUS services running in Docker containers.

-** It will automatically installs all required packages and dependencies, making it perfect for fresh employees with no Linux/networking experience!
+**🚀 NEW: Fully Automated Setup** - It will automatically install all required packages and dependencies, making it perfect for fresh employees with no Linux/networking experience!

 ## Prerequisites

 ### System Requirements
-- **Operating System**: 24.04.3 LTS
+- **Operating System**: Ubuntu 24.04.3 LTS
 - **Network Interfaces**: 1-4 physical network interfaces for uplinks
 - **Memory**: Minimum 2GB RAM (4GB+ recommended)
 - **Network**: Internet connection for downloading packages and Docker images
 - **Access**: Sudo privileges (script will prompt for password)

-### Automatic Package Installation
-The setup script will **automatically install** all required dependencies:

-#### Core System Packages
-- `git` - Version control
-- `openssh-server` - SSH server
-- `net-tools` - Network utilities (ifconfig, netstat, etc.)
-- `iproute2` - Modern network tools (ip command)
-- `netplan.io` - Network configuration management
-- `curl`, `wget` - Download utilities
-- `iptables`, `iptables-persistent` - Firewall management

-#### Python Dependencies
-- `python3` - Python interpreter
-- `python3-yaml` - YAML configuration processing

-#### Docker & Container Tools
-- `docker-ce` - Docker Community Edition
-- `docker-ce-cli` - Docker command line interface
-- `containerd.io` - Container runtime
-- `docker-buildx-plugin` - Extended build capabilities
-- `docker-compose-plugin` - Container orchestration

-#### Network Services
-- `isc-dhcp-server` - DHCP server
-- `freeradius-utils` - RADIUS authentication utilities

 **✅ No Manual Installation Required** - The script handles everything automatically!